 Gallery hours are Monday-Friday 11am-5pm, Saturday 12-5pm.
 Masks are required at all times.
-Walk ins are welcome, or you can make an appointment here.
+Walk ins are welcome.

-In her exhibition, Mukherjee takes various approaches to awaken deep connections with nature and multi-dimensional experience.
+In this exhibition, Mukherjee takes various approaches to awaken her deep connections with nature and multi-dimensional experience.
 In layered tableaux, Mukherjee moves imagery and ideas across a variety of surfaces.
 She composes her paintings with saturated pigment and sari cloth, on which she prints abstract patterns created from digital images of civil and environmental rights demonstrations.
 Images of extinct birds appear in the paintings; their songs are heard in the film and their rhythms inform choreography.
 In the film installation Ensemble for Nonlinear Time/ hangar 22, forests are imagined in collaboration with choreographer Hope Mohr and cast: dancers Belinda He, Irene Hsi and Karla Quintero and artists Beatriz Escobar, Sunroop Kaur and Claudia Soares.
-The film sets choreography in animation, building on from two years of embodied storytelling workshops held at 18th Street Arts Center and ARTogether, Oakland for immigrant and refugee artists exploring how rupture, and the expertise gained from navigating it, can be a starting point for feeling our way into new futures.
+The film sets choreography in animation, building on from two years of embodied storytelling workshops for immigrant and refugee artists held at 18th Street Arts Center and ARTogether (Oakland) exploring how rupture—and the expertise gained from navigating it—can be a starting point for feeling our way into new futures.

-Public programming will include workshops, discussions and a live performance.
+Public programming will include workshops, discussions and live performances.

 ABOUT THE ARTIST